haikuowuya/AndroidElementals/README.md

 [ShowCase View](https://github.com/amlcurran/ShowcaseView) | Highlight the best bits of your app to users quickly, simply, and cool. http://amlcurran.github.io/ShowcaseView/
 [Foldable Layout](https://github.com/alexvasilkov/FoldableLayout) | Android widgets to implement folding animation [Image Layout](https://github.com/ManuelPeinado/ImageLayout) | Android - A layout that arranges its children in relation to a background image
+[Swipeable cards](https://github.com/kikoso/Swipeable-Cards) | A native library providing a Tinder-like cards effect.
+A card can be constructed using an image and displayed with animation effects, dismiss-to-like and dismiss-to-unlike, and use different sorting mechanisms

 #### <a name="dialogspickersui">Dialogs & Pickers